 It’s not easy shaking off the stresses and strains of the day.
 We come home from work, and we’re unable to switch off from all the pressure that we’ve been under.
 We’re able to unwind a little, and it’s nice to be home, but we’re hardly building up the energy that we need in order to hit the next working day with gusto.
-But don’t worry: there are ways you can feel refreshed and raring to go; you just need to learn how to relax!
+But don’t worry: there are ways beyond great nutrition (click here for some examples) where you can feel refreshed and raring to go; you just need to learn how to relax!
 Below, we run through seven tried and tested ways that’ll have you hitting peak relaxation in no time.

 Go for a Walk

 You might think that walking it off is just an old wives tale, but don’t discount it just yet: it really works!
 If you get home and your brain is completely fried, then consider getting changed out of your work clothes, and go for a long stroll.
 It’s your choice whether you want to plug in your music, or just listen to to the sounds of the world.
 You’ll naturally feel your mind begin to wander, and after ten or fifteen minutes, you’ll have a calming piece of perspective that’ll make everything feel better.